casaub0n/casaub0n/doc.md

 ## rm command
 use TypeScript via tsx.

-- make scripts directory in the root of package
+- Make scripts directory in the root of package
+- Add rrm.ts in scripts directory
+- Add scripts directory in tsconfig.json

+**rrm.ts**

 ```typescript
 /**